AI-Powered CPS-Enabled Vulnerable-User-Aware Urban Transportation Digital Twin: Methods and Applications: CPS-enabled DT

 \subsection{Communication and networking}

-A DT for safety-critical applications requires real time communications with aggressively low latency.
+A DT for safety-critical applications requires real-time communications with aggressively low latency.
 We explore issues related to low latency communications, and survey component technologies and protocols that can be utilized to achieve very low latency.